Polvorones: Puerto Rican Shortbread Cookies

 - Press your thumb to make an indent in each cookie before baking them, and fill with any fruit jam.
 Guava paste is the favorite here in the Island.

-- After you let it cool completely, roll them in powdered sugar.
+- After cooling completely, roll them in powdered sugar.